 I had thought that if I wasn’t doing this perfectly, if I wasn’t meeting the bar that I imagined for myself, I should do something else.
 I thought about teaching yoga, becoming a doula, or solely focusing on raising my children.
 That box of letters reminded me there is no love like the love from your students.
 They hold a mirror up to you that helps you see yourself in a way you didn’t think possible.
 I realized I couldn’t be fulfilled unless I was giving to students in a classroom again.

-I’m back at a Title I school now, teaching kindergarten at Rolling Ridge Elementary in Sterling, Virginia.
+I’m back at a Title I school now, teaching kindergarten.
 I’ve noticed how much I laugh these days, more than I ever did my first year as a teacher.
 I’m finding it so much easier to enjoy where I am and what I’m doing.